In-Game Humour

 There are no words.

 In the beginning of R/S/E, when you get to Oldale Town, the route west to Petalburg City is blocked by a man who claims to be sketching the footprints of a rare Pokémon.
-When you've battled your rival in the north, you'll be able to get past him.
-If you talk to him, he will tell you that... it turns out they were only his own footprints.
-Whut?
-Seriously, it's not hard to recognize the prints of sneakers from Pokémon footprints. o_O So he's not a very good footprint nerd, is he?
+When you've battled your rival in the north, you'll be able to get past him, but if you talk to him then, he will tell you that... it turns out they were only his own footprints.
+Maybe he thought it was a Tangela, given how they appear to wear sneakers.

 My Pokémon Is Fight!

 There is a hilarious painter west of Hearthome City who, after you battle him, tells you that the battle will become a "masterpiece painting" titled... wait for it...
 "My Pokémon Is Fight"!
-The initial reaction one would have is probably "What the hell?", but it seems to be parodying the book "My Tank Is Fight!" by Zack Parsons of SomethingAwful fame.
-However, I thought the grammar was a lot like the Battle Tower phrases in R/S/E, too.
+The initial reaction one would have is probably "What the hell?", but it is in fact referencing the book "My Tank Is Fight!" by Zack Parsons of SomethingAwful fame.
+The main translator of the Pokémon games up to HG/SS, Nob Ogasawara, was a SomethingAwful member, which likely explains that and other instances of Internet slang in the game.

 Even the Gym guide becomes tired of his job sometimes...